 Cuban culture infuses Miami's dining scene; in fact, more than 34% of the city's population hails from the Caribbean island.
-This pervasive -- and tasty -- presence is a boon for foodies, and means there's stiff competition among Cuban restaurant's to dish out the city's best island fare.
-These Cuban restaurants in Miami will whet your appetite … and leave you craving more delicioso meals.
+This pervasive – and tasty – presence is a boon for foodies, and means there's stiff competition among Cuban restaurants to dish out the city's best island fare.
+These Cuban restaurants in Miami will whet your appetite, and leave you craving more delicioso meals.

 Stop by Versailles early in the morning to see older men sipping cortaditos (Cuban coffees), or pop by the busy take-out window at lunchtime to grab a traditional Cubano sandwich, sweet ham, roast pork and Swiss cheese on toasted Cuban bread with mustard and pickles.
-But really, the highlight of a trip to Versailles is during prime dinner hours, which for the local Cuban population starts sometime after 9 p.m.
+But really, the highlight of a trip to Versailles is during prime dinner hours, which for the local Cuban population starts sometime after 9pm.
 As the night rolls on, the place fills up with local Cuban exiles and politicos, chattering together and enjoying traditional meals like vaca frita, shredded beef fried with onions and served with moro, a mix of black beans and white rice.

 More outdoor marketplace than sit-down restaurant, El Palacio features a number of hot-food counters with traditional Cuban grub that runs the gamut from fresh juices like papaya and guava (in fact, El Palacio de Los Jugos translates to "Juice Palace") to ropa vieja, shredded beef stewed in tomatoes and spices, and perhaps El Palacio's most popular offering, chicharrones, crispy fried pork rinds.

-Head bravely to one of the prepared food counters and order a plato, which is actually a Styrofoam container filled with a solid 2 pounds of rice, beans, plantains and the entree of your choice (we couldn't get enough shredded pork or ropa vieja).
+Head bravely to one of the prepared food counters and order a plato, which is actually a container filled with a solid two pounds of rice, beans, plantains and the entree of your choice (we couldn't get enough shredded pork or ropa vieja).
 Head to one of the outdoor tables and watch the world go by as you stuff yourself to bursting.
 Wash that goodness down with a fresh, thick mango juice, and you'll be sated for many hours to come.